-This paper discusses several changes either proposed or in progress for TCP congestion control.
+This paper discusses several changes to TCP's congestion control, either proposed or in progress.
 The changes to TCP include a Limited Transmit mechanism for transmitting new packets on the receipt of one or two duplicate acknowledgements, and a SACK-based mechanism for detecting and responding to unnecessary Fast Retransmits or Retransmit Timeouts.
-These changes to TCP are designed to avoid unnecessary Retransmit Timeouts, to correct unnecessary Fast Retransmits or Retransmit Timeouts resulting from reordered or delayed packets, and to allow the development of viable mechanisms for Corruption Notification.
-The changes in the network include Explicit Congestion Notification (ECN), which is itself built upon the addition of Active Queue Management.
+These changes to TCP are designed to avoid unnecessary Retransmit Timeouts, to correct unnecessary Fast Retransmits or Retransmit Timeouts resulting from reordered or delayed packets, and to assist the development of viable mechanisms for Corruption Notification.
+The changes in the network include Explicit Congestion Notification (ECN), which builds upon the addition of Active Queue Management.